Categories

 ews partyews orgy

-We can infer that the multicolored lights represent the “façade” of the Ziegler party, with its formalities and splendor disguising an ugly interior.
-Indeed, most sets that Bill passes through during the rest of the movie feature Christmas trees with multicolored lights are present.
-These invoke the Ziegler party, indicating that Bill is still thinking idealistically, clinging to the façade, resisting his growing suspicion that money and sex are intertwined.
+We can infer, then, that the multicolored lights represent the “façade” of the Ziegler party, with its formalities and splendor disguising an ugly interior.
+Indeed, most sets that Bill passes through during the rest of the movie feature Christmas trees decorated by these multicolored, glamorous lights.
+They invoke the Ziegler party, indicating that Bill is still thinking idealistically, resisting his growing suspicion that money and sex are intertwined.

-However, after Bill’s final talk with Ziegler, he returns home and turns off the Christmas tree lights, indicating that he’s given into that suspicion, acknowledging its truth.
+However, after Bill’s final talk with Ziegler, he returns home and turns off his Christmas tree lights, indicating that he’s given into that suspicion.
 He opens the refrigerator and sits down at his table with a beer.
 This is truly “where the rainbow ends”—the rainbow revealed to mean the rainbow-colored lights that symbolize idealism, as first introduced at Ziegler’s party.

 But what of the red and blue scheme featured in the orgy scene?
 That, too, recurs throughout Bill’s adventure, and those colors signify, respectively, sex and money.
-Red is always linked with sex, as it was in the orgy scene when the women undressed on the red carpet, and blue is always linked with money.
+Red is always linked with sex, and blue is always linked with money.

-Consider firstly the costume store.
+Consider, firstly, the costume store.
 When Bill first visits, the prominent color is red, as Mr. Millich discovers his daughter having sex with two men.
-But the second time Bill visits, Millich wears all blue.
+But the second time Bill visits, Millich is wearing blue.
 His daughter enters from a red-lit room with the two men seen earlier, and Millich hints that he has prostituted his daughter (“we have come to another arrangement”).
 Thus, Millich wears blue to represent his monetary gain, while his daughter still wears red, evoking her sexual participation.

 ews costume ews costume2

-Secondly, consider the scene with Domino the prostitute.
+Secondly, consider the scene with Domino, the prostitute.
 She wears purple, the only character in the film to do so.
-Purple is a mixture of red and blue; fitting, since Domino’s profession embodies the interplay between money and sex.
+Purple is a mixture of red and blue; fitting, since Domino embodies the interplay between money and sex.
 Consider also the image below that features a red and a blue light behind her head.

-There are many other examples of red and blue being used with these connotations.
-To survey briefly, however, recall the Harfords’ bed (red), the lighting in the Harfords’ expensive apartment (blue), the bars of the orgy mansion doors (blue—only the rich may enter), and the toy store at the end of the movie (red—the couple agrees that the best solution is to “fuck”).
+ews domino ews domino2Other examples of red and blue fitting this symbolic framework in the film are plentiful.
+To survey briefly, recall the Harfords’ bed (red), the lighting in the Harfords’ expensive apartment (blue), the bars of the orgy mansion doors (blue, only the rich may enter), and the toy store at the end of the movie (red, the couple agrees that the best solution is to “fuck”).

-This framework enables a more telling interpretation of some scenes.
-Let’s return to Bill’s early cab ride, in which he pictures Alice having sex with the naval officer.
+This framework also enables a more telling interpretation of certain scenes.
+Let’s return to Bill’s early cab ride, during which he pictures Alice having sex with the naval officer.
 The images of Alice and the officer are filtered in grey-blue.
 But why not red, if red is supposed to be associated with sex?
-It’s because Bill is only now wondering about the economic motivations of sex following Alice’s confession.
-Although he’s picturing his wife in a sexual act, he isn’t really thinking about sex; he’s thinking about money and its relationship to what he’s picturing.
+It’s because Bill is actually thinking about money following Alice’s confession.
+Although he’s picturing his wife in a sexual act, he’s thinking about the role of money in his marriage—and in Alice’s decision not to pursue the naval officer.

 ews alice

-Now that we’ve covered colors, let’s move on to a different motif: masks.
+We’ve covered colors, so let’s move on to a different motif: masks.
 In the orgy sequence, everyone wears them.
-One might wonder why, if the orgy represents the “true” Ziegler party, the participants have been disguised.
+One might wonder, though, why this is the case if the orgy represents the Ziegler party.
 But this would be a misinterpretation of the relationship between the two scenes.

 Think of it like this: since the the Ziegler party operates via facades and deceptions, its guests are represented in the orgy sequence as wearing literal masks.
-The orgy doesn’t uncover any secrets to Bill; rather, it represents Bill reflecting on the true nature of the event following Alice’s confession.
+The orgy doesn’t uncover any secrets to Bill; rather, it represents his reflections on the true nature of the event following Alice’s confession.

 It’s significant, therefore, that Bill “loses” his mask at the orgy: following the reflection on money and sex that the orgy represents, he’s less able or willing to put on the same social façade as before.
-Shortly after he loses his mask, he turns off his Christmas tree lights, a similar symbolic event.
-This, as stated before, is “where the rainbow ends.”
+Shortly after losing it, he turns off his Christmas tree lights—as we’ve said, a similar symbolic event: “where the rainbow ends.”
 Not surprisingly, then, the costume store is called Rainbow Fashion.

 Notice also that Kubrick cuts to the mask on the pillow long before Bill even enters the bedroom.
 Kubrick is communicating that Bill is considering this return to his blissful ignorance as soon as he enters the apartment.
 Bill probably thinks it over as he drinks his Budweiser.
 Ultimately, though, he decides against reclaiming the mask, instead breaking down in tears to Alice (“I’ll tell you everything!”).
 In a bizarre, Kubrickian way, it’s an uplifting ending, especially since the couple endures the ensuing difficult conversation and decides to remain together.